nag763/bf_traveler/README.md

 # BF Traveler - Authenticated Chat Application

+## Foreword

+This project was created as a demonstration to showcase how AI agents and tools work together in modern software development.
+The BF Traveler application serves as a practical example of integrating various technologies including AWS services, authentication systems, and chat interfaces, while demonstrating the power of agent-driven development workflows.

+The project illustrates how agents can orchestrate complex deployments, manage infrastructure as code, and handle sophisticated authentication flows - all while maintaining security best practices and providing a seamless user experience.

+## Overview

 A Next.js application with authentication and chat interface, deployed on AWS ECS with Fargate.

 ## Features